jquery-archive/PEP/README.md

 # Pointer Events
 > A unified event system for the web platform

+A polyfill implementation of the [Pointer Events Specification](http://www.w3.org/Submission/2012/SUBM-pointer-events-20120907/).

 ## Why Pointer Events?

 Mouse events and Touch events are fundamentally different beasts in browsers